richardhopton/smartbed-mqtt/README.md

 ## Notes

 This uses local connection via http and udp - please ensure the add-on has access to network devices.

+Initial prototyping was only possible due to assistance from James on Discord.

 # Support